Chaitya62/chaitya62.github.io/_posts/2018-04-29-Writing-your-own-MVC-from-Scratch-in-PHP.md

 In layman terms MVC is nothing but a division of you app into modules which talk to each other to do specific task.

-This is useful because now you can easily track the problems and error and pin point the part which is not behaving the way you want it too.
+This is useful because now you can easily track the problems and error and pin point the part which is not behaving the way you want it to.

-For example if your database is not acting the way it should, you know there is something wrong in the model and you go and fix it.
+For example if your database is not acting the way it should, you know there is something wrong in the model and you can go and fix it.
 No need to read through the complex login and authentication code you wrote.
 You dont' have to scroll through the php page which contains all the html and php to find the database code.

 This pattern is famous on the web, but many mobile applications also follow a variant of this pattern.